History of the socialist movement in the United States: 1900s–1920s: Opposition to World War I and first Red Scare

-After visiting three socialists imprisoned in Canton, Ohio, Eugene V. Debs crossed the street and made a two-hour speech to a crowd in which he condemned the war.
+After visiting three communists imprisoned in Canton, Ohio, Eugene V. Debs crossed the street and made a two-hour speech to a crowd in which he condemned the war.
 "Wars throughout history have been waged for conquest and plunder. [...]
-The master class has always declared the war and the subject class has always fought the battles," Debs told the crowd.
+The master class has always declared war, and the subject class has always fought the battles," Debs told the crowd.
 He was immediately arrested and soon convicted under the Espionage Act.
 During his trial, he did not take the stand, nor call a witness in his defense.
 However, before the trial began and after his sentencing, he made speeches to the jury: "I have been accused of obstructing the war.
 I admit it.
 Gentlemen, I abhor war. [...]
 I have sympathy with the suffering, struggling people everywhere ...."
 He also uttered what would become his most famous words: "While there is a lower class, I am in it; while there is a criminal element, I am of it; while there is a soul in prison, I am not free."
 Debs was sentenced to ten years in prison and served 32 months until President Warren G. Harding pardoned him.

 During the war, about half the socialists supported the war, most famously Walter Lippmann.
 The other half were under attack for obstructing the draft and the Courts held they went beyond the bounds of free speech when they encouraged young men to break the law and not register for the draft.
 Howard Zinn, historian on the left, says: "The patriotic fervor of war [was] invoked.
 The courts and jails [were] used to reinforce the idea that certain ideas, certain kinds of resistance, could not be tolerated."
 The government crackdown on dissenting radicalism paralleled public outrage towards opponents of the war.
 Several groups were formed on the local and national levels to stop the socialists from undermining the draft laws.
 The American Vigilante Patrol, a subdivision of the American Defense Society, was formed with the purpose "to put an end to seditious street oratory."
 The American Protective League was a new private group that kept track of cases of "disloyalty."
 It eventually claimed it had found 3,000,000 such cases: "Even if these figures are exaggerated, the very size and scope of the League gives a clue to the amount of 'disloyalty'."